Whole grains and weight loss: What’s good

 For losing weight, first focus on fresh fruits and vegetables.
 Make sure you’re eating up to nine servings and more a day.
 Yes, lots of them!
 Calorie for calorie, veggies and fruits have more nutrients and fewer calories than anything else.

-As you learned at Pritikin, round out your daily eating plan with other really healthy foods, including fiber-rich legumes (beans), seafood, starchy vegetables like potatoes, yams and corn, nonfat dairy foods, and yes, the right whole grains.
+And, as more than 100,000 people have learned at the Pritikin Longevity Center over the last four decades, round out your daily eating plan with other healthy whole foods, including fiber-rich legumes (beans); starchy vegetables like potatoes, yams, and corn; nonfat dairy foods; fish; lean meat like white poultry; and yes, the right whole grains.